gundermann/APersist/README.md

 @Column - use to mark a field as usual column

-@ToOne - use to mark a field as a to-zero-or-one-relation
+@ToOne -use to mark a field as a to-one-relation

-@ToOneOrNone - use to mark a field as a to-one-relation
+@ToOneOrNone -use to mark a field as a to-zero-or-one-relation

-@ToMany - use to mark a field as a to-zero-or-Many-relation
+@ToMany - use to mark a field as a to-Many-relation